Longfellow Creek Natural Drainage System (NDS) Project

 Visit the site map to see where each of the sites is located in the Longfellow Creek area and see below for more information about the final design and anticipated construction impacts for each of the sites.

-SPU will install a natural drainage system from SW Thistle St to SW Barton St, which will help improve stormwater drainage, slow down traffic, and remove pollutants from stormwater runoff to improve water quality in Longfellow Creek, a salmon-bearing creek.
+SPU is installing a natural drainage system from SW Thistle St to SW Barton St, which will help improve stormwater drainage, slow down traffic, and remove pollutants from stormwater runoff to improve water quality in Longfellow Creek, a salmon-bearing creek.

 We know that many residents highly value pedestrian safety and sidewalks, and as part of the project we are excited to partner with SDOT to install a sidewalk along the west side of 24th Ave SW between SW Thistle and SW Barton St.

-To view the planned work near your home, please review the Final Design and Info for 24th Ave SW and visit the Online Open House.
+To view the planned work near your home, please review the Final Design and Info for 24th Ave SW.

 What to Expect During Construction?

 Construction for this site began in April 2022.
-Crews will work block by block and will begin by installing the underground drainage system and completing roadway work.
-After the underground drainage and roadway work is complete, crews will install the natural drainage systems and begin landscaping and planting.
+Crews began by installing the underground drainage system and completing roadway work.
+After the underground drainage and roadway work, crews installed natural drainage systems and landscaping.

 What to Expect After Construction?